deleeuw/jansweb/content/post/news/decomp.md

 Specifically we look at decompositions of the form X = c + ae' + eb' + D. The four components are used to define four Kronecker-orthogonal subspaces of matrix space.
 We project X on these four subspaces, using the Kronecker metric.
 We discuss

-* Applications to matrix aproximation,
+* applications to matrix approximation,
-* Generalizations to multidimensional arrays,
+* generalizations to multidimensional arrays,
-* Extensions to external variables that are different from vectors with all elements equal to one, and
+* extensions to external or passive variables, and
-* ML estimatyion for the matrix variate normal distribution.
+* ML estimation for the matrix variate normal distribution.